“Let your light shine bright,

 As a young child, I received my first copy of the Book of Mormon, which contained a sincere testimony written in the front cover.
 The testimony mentioned that the only way to know if this book was true was to ask God in faith.
 I had previously read and heard many of the Book of Mormon stories, but I had never thought to ask if they were true.
 I will never forget the feelings I had that night when I asked if the Book of Mormon was true, and I felt an answer to my question.
 I interpreted the warm feeling I had as I thought of all my family members who believed in the book and thought to myself: “It is true.”

 Fast forward many years.
-By now, I had served a full-time mission, served in many leadership positions at the ward and stake levels (including serving in a Stake Presidency), and I had preached the Book of Mormon in many lessons and talks in many areas around the world.
+By now, I had served a full-time mission, served in many leadership positions at the ward and stake levels, and I had preached the Book of Mormon in many lessons and talks in many areas around the world.
 My testimony and love of the book had grown in depth and in scope.
 I knew it was true.

 But then something happened that changed everything.
 I came across reliable, true information that disproved the book’s historical authenticity.
 I had never before heard of all the historical anachronisms, the verbatim plagiarism, the overt paraphrasing of popular 19th-century books and sermons, the complete lack of archaeological evidence, the doctrinal edits over time, or the well-established invalidation of its companion scriptures such as the Book of Abraham.
 I had no idea what the real history was or who the real Joseph Smith was.
 All I had known before was a beautiful but unfortunately highly modified and romanticized narrative that was completely different from the real history.
 Now I found myself learning something in direct conflict with my most treasured beliefs, and I found myself in total denial.
 I believed that the book would certainly be able to withstand any scrutiny.
 But as I searched for truth, my journey of discovery took me on a much different path than I had anticipated.
 I gradually moved from denial to confusion and perplexity.
 After much study and prayer, I started absorbing the magnitude of the alarming but real truth: that the Book of Mormon appears verifiably to be a work of fiction.
 Once I was finally able to humble myself and let go of all my personal convictions and biases, I was able to absorb the magnitude of the overwhelming truth, which was more heartbreaking and disappointing than I ever would have imagined.